The Best Exercises for Diabetic Patients Types 1 and 2

 Decreased Overall Body: Lunges

-Stand with your legs shoulder-width apart and stage your proper leg back again, bending the knee towards the ground without the need to allow it to touch.
+Stand with your legs shoulder-width apart and stage your right leg back again, bending the knee towards the ground without the need to allow it to touch the ground.

 Your left thigh needs to be virtually parallel to the ground.
-Push down to the remaining heel and convey the right leg back to some neutral stance.
+Push down to the remaining heel and convey the right leg back to a neutral stance.

 Do 8–12 reps, after which adjust the sides, stepping again over the remaining leg.
 To make the lunges more challenging, hold a dumbbell in each hand.